Gus Fring: Season 4

 Furious upon learning of Gale's murder, Gus arrives at the lab, where Walt and Jesse have been secured by Victor and Mike.
-Knowing he was recognized at Gale's apartment, Victor fears for his life and attempts to show his continued usefulness to Gus by beginning to cook meth, which he learned how to do while guarding Walt and Jesse.
+Knowing he was recognized at Gale's apartment, Victor fears for his life and attempts to show his usefulness to Gus by beginning to cook meth, which he learned how to do while guarding Walt and Jesse.
 Walt begs for Gus to spare them, but they are shocked when Gus slices open Victor's neck and lets him bleed to death in front of them.
 Gus calmly tells Walt and Jesse to get back to work and increases oversight in the lab by installing security cameras and having Mike and Tyrus watch them while they work.
 Mike suggests to Gus that they may be able to drive a wedge between Walt and Jesse.
-Mike takes Jesse out of the lab to help pick up dead drops and carry out other tasks and arranges for Jesse to foil a pre-planned attack on him, which boosts Jesse's confidence and increases his sense of loyalty to Mike and Gus.
+Mike takes Jesse out of the lab to help pick up dead drops and carry out other tasks and arranges for Jesse to foil a planned attack on him, which boosts Jesse's confidence and increases his sense of loyalty to Mike and Gus.
 Gus is impressed by Jesse's mettle and has Mike involve him in more work outside the lab.
 Worried about their safety, Walt gives Jesse a cigarette with a capsule of ricin hidden inside and tells him to poison Gus when he gets the chance, but Jesse does not follow through.